-At the beginning of my career, my LinkedIn profile was about as appealing as the thought of jumping into a pile of barbed wire (ouch).
+At the beginning of my career, my LinkedIn profile was probably about as appealing to potential clients as the thought of jumping into a pile of barbed wire (ouch).

 Here’s why the LinkedIn summary example above doesn’t work and what you can do to fix it:

 And if you only take one thing away from this entire blog post, let it be this:

 If you write your summary like a resume, clients will treat you like their employee.